 In our simple framework, the reasons for the more accurate measurement of EffCS are primarily associated with the lack of equilibration.
-Simply adding noise from the autoregressive model has little effect on the accuracy of EffCS, T140 or A140 (where both T140 and A140 are estimated using the average of years 131 to 150 in the simulation, see Table 2).
+Simply adding noise from the autoregressive model has little effect on the accuracy of EffCS, T140 or A140 (where the both T140 and A140 are estimated using the average of years 131 to 150 in the simulation, see Table 1).
+However, both A140 and EffCS are less sensitive to non-equilibrated initial states than T140.
+The former experiences the same variance due to the uncertain climate drift, but the absolute value of A140 tends to be larger than T140, thus there is less relative error in its estimation.
+The effect on the drift on EffCS is muted because the near-linear climate drift primarily biases the estimation of slow rather than fast feedbacks (see Supplemental Figure A1).
+Because EffCS is primarily a measure of fast-mode feedback strength (see Figure 1(f)), its value is less impacted if experiments are started from a non-equilibrium state.